-The University of Illinois at Chicago’s (UIC) women’s health research career development program, Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) is a collaborative effort among UIC’s National Center of Excellence in Women’s Health (CoE), the Department of Obstetrics and Gynecology, and UIC’s six health colleges: Medicine, Nursing, Pharmacy, Dentistry, Applied Health Sciences, and the School of Public Health.
+From 2014 to 2017, CRWG received funding for the University of Illinois at Chicago’s (UIC) women’s health research career development program, Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) which was a collaborative effort among UIC’s National Center of Excellence in Women’s Health (CoE), the Department of Obstetrics and Gynecology, and UIC’s six health colleges: Medicine, Nursing, Pharmacy, Dentistry, Applied Health Sciences, and the School of Public Health.

 The overall goal of the UIC BIRCWH program was to train a cadre of researchers to become independent investigators who use novel, interdisciplinary approaches to advance the science of women’s health and sex/gender-based research.
 In the first four years of our NIH-funded K12 institutional training grant, UIC BIRCWH has provided funding, protected time, and structured mentoring to 10 junior faculty scholars.
 The program consists of a core and tailored curriculum, research training, mentoring (by a team of at least 2 senior researchers plus a member of the BIRCWH leadership team), individualized career planning, and a research project.